Battle of Waxhaws: Battle

 Tarleton sent Captain David Kinlock forward to the rebel column, carrying a white flag, to demand Buford's surrender.
 Upon his arrival, Buford halted his march and formed a battle line while the parley took place.
 Tarleton greatly exaggerated the size of his force in his message—claiming he had 700 men—hoping to sway Buford's decision.
 The note also said, "Resistance being vain, to prevent the effusion of human blood, I make offers which can never be repeated", indicating that Tarleton would ask only once for Buford to surrender.
 Buford refused to surrender, responding: "I reject your proposals, and shall defend myself to the last extremity."
-Buford reformed his troops into a column, and continued the northward march, with his baggage train near the front of the column.
-Tarleton, in violation of accepted rules of war, had continued his march while the parley took place.
+Buford reformed his troops into a column and continued the northward march, with his baggage train near the front of the column.

 Around 3:00 pm the leading edge of Tarleton's force caught up with Buford's rear guard.
-According to a Patriot eyewitness, a field surgeon named Robert Brownfield, the five dragoons of the rear guard were captured, and their leader, Captain Pearson, was "inhumanely mangled" by saber cuts, some inflicted after he had fallen.
-Buford stopped the column (except for the artillery and the baggage, which he ordered to continue on), and formed a single battle line near some open woods.
+Forty years after the event, Robert Brownfield, a Patriot surgeon’s mate at the time, said the five dragoons of the rear guard were captured, and their leader, Captain Pearson, was "inhumanely mangled" by saber cuts, some inflicted after he had fallen.
+Buford stopped the column (except for the artillery and the baggage, which he ordered to continue on) and formed a single battle line near some open woods.
 Tarleton, some of whose horses were so tired from the pursuit that he was unable to bring his field artillery into range, established a command post on a nearby hill, and organized his forces for the attack.
 According to his account of the battle, he arrayed 60 British Legion dragoons and a like number of infantry on the right, the dragoons of the 17th along with some additional British Legion dragoons in the center, and he personally took command of the left, commanding "thirty chosen horse and some infantry".
 Stragglers were to form a reserve corps atop the hill.